Researchers find TikTok fails to ban political advertising

 Occurred: October 2024

-TikTok has failed to enforce its ban on political advertising effectively, allowing misleading ads related to the upcoming US presidential election, according to an investigation by human rights researchers.
+TikTok failed to enforce its ban on political advertising effectively, allowing misleading ads for the then upcoming U.S. presidential election, according to an investigation by human rights researchers.

 Despite a strict policy prohibiting all political ads since 2019, TikTok approved 50 percent of the ads submitted by Global Witness that contained false election information.